Oswego County, New York: Economy

 Oswego's economy is most prominent as industry; in 2012, manufactured shipments made up $2.1 billion of the local economy.
 Retail made up the next most prominent sector, totaling $1.2 billion or more than $10,000 per resident.
 Wholesale merchants also made $368 million sales the same year.
 Services made up the final total, equal to over $500 million in food service, healthcare, accommodation, and social services.

+Media

+Sample News Group owns and publishes four periodical newspapers in the county, The Palladium-Times, Valley News, Oswego County News and Oswego Shopper.
+These collectively operate the website OswegoCountyNewsNow.com.